malloydata/malloy/packages/malloy/src/doc/fielddef.md

 ## Join tree entries

-For any entry which participates in join treee (joined table, joined query, joined array, joined record(s)) in the field list, the `FieldDef` for that entry will also have properties from `JoinBase`
+For any entry which participates in join treee (joined table, joined query, array, record(s)) in the field list, the `FieldDef` for that entry will also have properties from `JoinBase`

 ```TypeScript
 interface JoinBase {